iholloma/crdh/_essays/v01-08-glitching-history.md

-Much of the hype about digital history pertains to a renewed interest in cliometrics, since unprecedented computational power makes it possible to analyze large amounts of data statistically in search of the overarching structures of the *longue durée*, however an underdeveloped dimension of digital analysis for historical inquiry can also be found in tactics of glitching and deformance.[^4] More popular in the art world, New Media Studies, and more adventurous corners of digital
+Much of the hype about digital history pertains to a renewed interest in cliometrics, since unprecedented computational power makes it possible to analyze large amounts of data statistically in search of the overarching structures of the *longue durée*; however, an underdeveloped dimension of digital analysis for historical inquiry can also be found in tactics of glitching and deformance.[^4] More popular in the art world, New Media Studies, and more adventurous corners of digital